fitnr/censusname/readme.md

 #### Formatters

-You can specify arbitary reformatting functions that are run on each part of the name before they are returned.
+You can specify arbitary reformatting methods that are run on each part of the name before they are returned.
 By default, the package includes a surname formatter that tries to intelligently format raw names like OHALLORAN (to O'Halloran).

 You can specify formatters with a dict that targets each part of a name.
-The formatters should be a list of functions.
+The formatters should be a list of methods.

 ````python